dstein64/highlight/README.md

 -------

 See [LICENSE](LICENSE).
 This license does not apply to the libraries.
-For the library licenses, see the corresponding files in [src/lib](src/lib).
+For the library licenses, see the corresponding license files in [src/lib](src/lib).

 Acknowledgments